seanbell/opensurfaces-segmentation-ui/README.md

 </pre>
 and report any bugs using the [GitHub issue tracker](https://github.com/seanbell/opensurfaces-segmentation-ui/issues).

-Please "star" this project on GitHub; it's nice to see how many people are using our code.
+Also, please "star" this project on GitHub; it's nice to see how many people are using our code.

 ## Version 1: Run with Django (Ubuntu Linux)